Google-Developers-Sohag/Embedded-Systems-Roadmap/CONTRIBUTING.md

 1) Prologue.
 2) How Github-pages work.
 3) Editing/Adding new links.
-4) Generate HTML lectures from PDF/PPTX files (Using Libre-office).
+4) Generating HTML lectures from PDF/PPTX files (Using Libre-office).
-5) Integrate HTML websites into the generated github-page.
+5) Integrating HTML websites into the generated github-page.
 6) Pushing bug fixes changes guide (branch naming, commits and PRs).
 7) Pushing new features guide (branch naming, commits and PRs).
 8) Updating your local repository with the remote repository.